What Is Alodine, Chem Film, Or Chromate Conversion Coating?

 Step #3: Deoxidize

 Another contaminant that can ruin the chem film is oxygen.
 By putting the part through a deoxidization process, the oxygen, oxides, and chemicals will get removed.
+It’s really important to correctly prepare your part so the coating is perfect.

 Again, the part will be rinsed and dried to remove the deoxidizing agent.
 At this point, it’s ready for the processing step.